North Korea fires ballistic missile toward sea, says Seoul – DW – 10/30/2024

 Speaking alongside South Korean Defense Minister Kim Yong-hyun, Austin said "the likelihood is pretty high" that Moscow will deploy North Korean troops in combat.

-Concerns are grow over North Korea's deployment of as many as 12,000 troops to aid Russia over its invasion of Ukraine.
+Concerns are growing over North Korea's deployment of as many as 12,000 troops to aid Russia over its invasion of Ukraine.

 jsi/wd (AP, AFP, Reuters)